Outside Inn

 Evidence for its existence provided by words such as: Greek xenos “guest, host, stranger;” Latin hostis, in earlier use “a stranger,” in classical use “an enemy,” hospes “host;” Old Church Slavonic gosti “guest, friend,” gospodi “lord, master;” Old English gæst, “chance comer, a stranger.”

-In a neighbouring room, a series of works engaged with the ongoing behavioural reductionism often applied to other species by exploring the ornate and cryptic details of animal sound-making.
+In an adjoining room a series of works interrogate (via the exploration of animal sound-making) the ongoing behavioural reductionism often applied to other species.
 One of these works, Common Tongue, is available online here.

 View exhibition catalogue here.